learn-co-curriculum/css-color/README.md

 ## Overview

-In this lesson we will do a quick review of CSS color propoerties and their accepted values that were covered in the video lecture in the prior lesson.
+In this lesson we will do a quick review of CSS color propoerties and their accepted values.
+Both topics were covered in the video lecture in the prior lesson.

 ## What's Covered in This Lesson